0wain/session_msgs/README.md

 ###### Disconnect
 ```
-[My Cool Server] Steve has disconnected to the server.
+[My Cool Server] Steve has disconnected from the server.
 Their SteamID was: STEAM_0:0:49148608
 ```